survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 * `renderValue` - Formerly this was known as `renderNote()`.
 Again, an abstraction step.
 Note that we refer to `this.props.value` and not `this.props.task`.
 * `renderDelete` - Instead of using `delete-note` class, it uses more generic `delete` now.

-T> `Editable` uses **uncontrolled** design with its `input`.
-This means we pass the control over its state to DOM and capture it through event handlers.
-If you wanted to validate the input when the user is typing, it would be useful to convert it into a *controlled* design.
-In this case you would define a `onChange` handler and a `value` prop.
-It's more work, but also provides more control.
-React documentation discusses [controlled components](https://facebook.github.io/react/docs/forms.html) in greater detail.

 Because the class name changed, *main.css* needs small tweaks:

 **app/main.css**